thenikso/bootes/README.md

 - `iOS.Machine.Shutdown()` or `iOS.Machine.Reboot()`

 ## Building Bootes
-To build Bootes you need (FASM)[http://flatassembler.net].
-There is also a working (OS X FASM)[http://board.flatassembler.net/topic.php?t=13413&start=20] version in the FASM message board (by Zab, you'll need to register to the board to download the file).
+To build Bootes you need [FASM](http://flatassembler.net).
+There is also a working [OS X FASM](http://board.flatassembler.net/topic.php?t=13413&start=20) version in the FASM message board (by Zab, you'll need to register to the board to download the file).

 The building process is described in `Makefile.bat` for a Windows console, it's reported here:
 - `fasm Stage1\Stage1.asm bin\objects\Stage1` to build the Stage1